evangelischeomroep/npo-api-interceptor/README.md

 Note that this origin should be whitelisted to access the NPO API.

+## Browser support

+The NPO API Interceptor depends on two ES2015 features: Promise and Object.assign.
+Polyfills are not included, you need to polyfill these in your project, depending on your browser support level.

 ## Development

 If you want, you can use [nvm](https://github.com/creationix/nvm) to manage multiple Node.js versions on your machine.